Chinmayamission/CFF/docs/confirmationEmailInfo.md

   "fromName": "OmRun Training",
   "from": "omrun@cmsj.org",
   "contentHeader": "Header<hr>",
   "message": "Thank you for your registration.
-You are registering for Training and Not for OmRun; OmRun registration will open in the first quarter of 2018."
+You are registering for Training and Not for OmRun; OmRun registration will open in the first quarter of 2018.", "totalAmountText"?: "asdsad",
+  "columnOrder"?: "adsadas"
 }
 ```